-Britain’s art scene is overflowing with creativity, making it easy to immerse yourself in graffiti-drenched cities that bring the country’s urban history to life.
-From industrial buildings transformed into cool artsy spaces, to international graffiti festivals in the home city of Banksy and artistic workshops, there’s plenty of opportunities to let your creative juices flow.
+Britain’s art scene is overflowing with creativity, making it easy for visitors to immerse themselves in graffiti-drenched cities that bring the country’s urban history to life.
+From industrial buildings transformed into cool artsy spaces, to international graffiti festivals in the home city of Banksy and artistic workshops, there’s plenty of opportunities to let their creative juices flow.

-Pick up the paint for yourself with hands-on classes from top artists.
-Or for a look back, head to the likes of Bristol, Birmingham and Coventry to discover the long-lasting legacies of past graffiti festivals.
-Whatever takes your fancy, you’ll find bright pops of colour and vibrant works adorning many of Britain’s street corners.
+Visitors can pick up the paint for themselves with hands-on classes from top artists.
+Or for a look back, they can head to the likes of Bristol, Birmingham and Coventry to discover the long-lasting legacies of past graffiti festivals.
+Whatever takes their fancy, they’ll find bright pops of colour and vibrant works adorning many of Britain’s street corners.

 Recognised for its eclectic creativity and flamboyance, Brighton continues to leave its mark on the street art scene.
-In a collaboration between street artist REQ and Enter Gallery, you can embark on a two-hour guided tour through the city’s eccentric art.
-From famed murals to wandering down the backstreets for hidden artistic gems, you’ll see another side to Brighton.
+In a collaboration between street artist REQ and Enter Gallery, visitors can embark on a two-hour guided tour through the city’s eccentric art.
+From famed murals to wandering down the backstreets for hidden artistic gems, they’ll see another side to Brighton.

 Hit London’s streets on two wheels on Tally Ho’s Landmarks and Gems tour and finish in Leake Street Tunnel – the place where Banksy once held the Cans Graffiti Festival.
-You’ll even get the chance to add a pop of colour to the artsy space with your very own spray paint.
+Visitors even get the chance to add a pop of colour to the artsy space with their very own can of supplied spray paint.

 Britain is bursting with annual events that transform industrial areas, hidden neighbourhoods and city centres into hip, creative spots.
 Often popping with cool designs, many of these festivals also welcome some of the art scene’s biggest names.

 Home of graffiti icon Banksy, Bristol’s Bedminster district sees the annual UPFEST bring 400 artists to its urban landscape (canvas).
 Expect indie stalls, street food and creative workshops, alongside plenty of eye-catching art.
-Visit now to see street art from previous years, including local artist Cheba’s cosmic building, and Andrew Burns Colwill’s reflective pieces that shine a light on the environment, politics and society.
+Those visiting now can see street art from previous years, including local artist Cheba’s cosmic building, and Andrew Burns Colwill’s reflective pieces that shine a light on the environment, politics and society.

 Staying in the West Midlands, Birmingham’s quirky neighbourhood Digbeth boasts a number of colourful art pieces.
 Once an industrial hub, it has since hosted major street art and graffiti festivals City of Colour and High Vis Street Culture.
 Take time to wander through the area known as Birmingham’s creative quarter for graffiti-soaked buildings, indie shops and tasty street food.